roneetshaw/RetailCalculator/README.md

 # RetailCalculator
-A Calculator that calculates the value of a House considering all the parameters
+A Calculator that calculates the value of a House considering various parameters